-The Florence School of Regulation Climate (FSR Climate) is pleased to announce its Annual Conference on the Economic Assessment of European Climate Policies to take place at the European University institute in Florence on 30 November- 1 December 2017.
+The 2017 Annual Conference on the Economic Assessment of European Climate Policies took place at the European University institute in Florence on 30 November- 1 December 2017.

 The conference covered the main climate-related existing policies, at EU, national and subnational levels and included four plenary sessions on Energy efficiency, Renewable policies, Environmental taxation and EU ETS.

 Lucas Bretschger is Full Professor of Economics/Resource Economics at ETH Zurich and President of the European Association of Environmental and Resource Economists (EAERE).
 His main research interests are the theory and policy of natural resources and the environment as well as growth, trade, climate, and public economics.
 He is a Research Associate at the University of Oxford and holds the title of Professor at the University of Zurich.
 He has been a consultant to the Swiss government on climate issues, a member of the Swiss delegation at international climate negotiations, and the founder of the SURED Conference on Monte Verità, which brings together leading experts on sustainable resource use and economic dynamics.

 Antoine Dechezleprêtre is a Senior Economist at the OECD where he heads the joint Green Growth work stream of the Economics Department and the Environment Directorate.
 He is currently on leave from the London School of Economics, where he is an Associate Professorial Research Fellow at the Grantham Research Institute on Climate Change and the Environment.
 His work deals principally with the impact of environmental policies on businesses, in particular on the development and adoption of cleaner technologies.
 His research has been published in international scientific journals in the field of applied microeconomics, environmental economics and energy economics.
 He holds a PhD in economics from Ecole des Mines de Paris (France).